puranik3/personal-portfolio/README.md

 4. To view the submitted messages, open [https://localhost:3000/login.html](https://localhost:3000/login.html).
 Login using the email and password of user document you added to the users table.
 5. You will be redirected to a messages.html page on successful login.
 It will have all messages received from the contact form.

+## Accessing the app online
+The app is hosted on Heroku.
+The following links help access it.
+1. The portfolio page can be accessed at [https://personal-portfolio-page.herokuapp.com/portfolio.html](https://personal-portfolio-page.herokuapp.com/portfolio.html)
+2. The messages submitted using the contact form can be logged in and accessed.
+Login page is [https://personal-portfolio-page.herokuapp.com/login.html](https://personal-portfolio-page.herokuapp.com/login.html).
+The credentials for the registered user are email: puranik@digdeeper.in, password: test123.
+Upon login you will be redirected to the messages page with list of submitted messages.